-Industry 4.0, the fourth industrial revolution or the second machine age has a major influence on retailers in all aspects – from production, logistics and, last but not least, buying patterns.
-The world has now moved from the “Online first” generation, through “Mobile first”, to “Platform first”, or “APIs-first”.
+Industry 4.0, the fourth industrial revolution or the second machine age has a major influence on retailers in all aspects — including production, logistics, and last but not least, buying patterns.
+The world has now moved from the “online first” generation, through “mobile first”, to “platform first”, or “API first”.

 Digital commerce vs e-commerce

-The result of APIs dominance is a shift from e-commerce towards digital commerce, defined by Gartner as,
+The result of API dominance is a shift from e-commerce towards digital commerce, defined by Gartner as,

 Buying and selling interactions among businesses, people and things for products/services via digitalization technologies; these interactions result in a valued transaction to the customer, based on a combination of factors, including good customer experience, inexpensive price, timeliness, ease of use, clear policies and others.

 It is too general to say that e-commerce is about “being available online”.
-A transaction can happen in any channel, via conversation technologies, an Apple Watch or a Google Home unit.
-There are AR technologies assisting with digital purchases, social media content, chatbots and so on.
-So, in the future, there can very well be hundreds of touchpoints between a customer and a company.
-More than that, the customers want their in-store experiences and their digital experiences to be unified, like an extension of one another.
-That is why talking about e-commerce in a sense of one channel, is a narrowed view of the world we are entering.
-With time, each channel experiences growth, plateau and demise.
+A transaction can happen in any channel, via conversation technologies, an Apple Watch, or a Google Home unit.
+There are technologies like chatbots, smart packaging, AR assisting with digital purchases, and so on.
+In the future, there can very well be hundreds of touchpoints between a customer and a company.
+More than that, customers want their in-store experiences and their digital experiences to be unified, like an extension of one another.
+That is why talking about e-commerce in the sense of one channel, is a narrowed view of the world we are entering.
+With time, each channel experiences growth, plateau, and demise.

 B2B software buyers demand now much more than just a shopping cart.
-Software vendors should therefore support the entire selling process, create or facilitate personalised experiences, and offer data-driven merchant tools.
+Software vendors should, therefore, support the entire selling process, create or facilitate personalized experiences, and offer data-driven merchant tools.
 In addition, a need for agility and speedy time-to-market are essential elements when evaluating the best digital commerce solutions.